geojeff/kotti_forum/README.rst

 kotti_forum
 ===========

-This is an extension to the Kotti CMS that adds a discussion forum to a site.
+This is an extension to the Kotti CMS that adds a discussion forum to a site, or more than one forum.

 `Find out more about Kotti`_

 Setting up kotti_forum
 ======================

-This Addon adds two new Content Types to your Kotti site.
+This Addon adds three new Content Types to your Kotti site.
 To set up the content types add ``kotti_forum.kotti_configure`` to the ``kotti.configurators`` setting in your ini file::

     kotti.configurators = kotti_forum.kotti_configure

-Now you can create a forum and add posts.
+Now you can create a forum and add topics and posts.

 There are different settings to adjust the behavior of the software.